Should I switch my mortgage?

 - Assignment fee to transfer the mortgage from the old lender to the new lender

-- Discharge fee to discharge the old mortgage and register the new mortgage
+- Discharge fee to discharge the old mortgage and register the new one

 - Legal fees for your lawyer to sign the new mortgage agreement

 Don’t let fees put you off, though.
-Lenders are keen for you to switch, so they often offer to pay some or all of these fees.
+Lenders are keen for you to switch, so they often offer to pay some or all fees.

 Great reasons to switch to motusbank

 At motusbank, you’ll always get an amazing, competitive rate.
 Check out our rates, and see for yourself